 I believe that women who are fully informed and who have made a careful and well thought-out decision to have an abortion should have full access to an early abortion.

-I believe that human life includes any living entity containing human DNA, such as a spermatozoon, a human ovum, a zygote (just-fertilized ovum), blastocyst (a multi-celled living entity formed from many human cells), an embryo, a fetus, a newborn, a baby, a child, and an adult.
+Thus, I believe that human life begins at conception, and may have the form of a human ovum, a zygote (just-fertilized ovum), blastocyst (a multi-celled living entity formed from many human cells), an embryo, a fetus, a newborn, a baby, a child, and an adult.
 Other forms of human life are human malignant and benign cancers, skin scrapings, etc.

 Pro-lifers sometimes use the expression: "An abortion stops a beating heart."
-Stopping a beating heart does not concern me; stopping a functioning brain definitely does.
+Stopping a beating heart does not concern me if the woman chooses to have an early abortion; stopping a functioning brain definitely does.

 I believe that pregnant women should have free access to abortion if the human life that she is carrying has not yet become a human person.
 Abortions after, say, 21 weeks gestation should be restricted.
 This would allow an approximately three week safety factor.
 She should have access to abortion later in pregnancy only in those rare situations where her life is threatened by a continued pregnancy or if that pregnancy would result in her significant long-term disability.

-I recognize that the previous beliefs are shared by a small minority of people.
-Most pro-lifers, for example, believe that human life becomes a human person during the process of conception when a unique DNA develops from the DNAs of the ovum and one very lucky spermatozoon.
+I recognize that the above beliefs are shared by a small minority of people.
+Most pro-lifers, for example, believe that human life becomes a human person during the process of conception when a unique DNA develops from the fusing of DNAs of the ovum and one very lucky spermatozoon.
 Many pro-lifers belief that abortions are moral much later than 21 weeks gestation.